 - Lascaux Caves II

 We begin this morning with a visit to the Château de Losse.
 This castle owes its position, inhabited continuously since prehistory, to its strategic command of the valley.
 In the 13th century a Flemish family, the Loss, fortified the cliff above the river.
 Like so many French châteaux, it was transformed from a fortress to a country palace during the Renaissance.
 This was affected by Jean II de Loss who was one of François I’s pages and tutor to Henry IV.
 We shall visit the elegant Renaissance building and its large formal garden, all with magnificent views of the valley

 We then drive along the Vézère Valley up to the picturesque village of St-Léon-sur-Vézère.
 We return to Montignac for lunch.
 Here we will visit the facsimile of the world famous painted caves, Lascaux II, the original having long since been closed to the public.
 This is the most famous and spectacular of all decorated caves, best-known perhaps for its 600 paintings of aurochs, horses, deer and a variety of signs; there are also almost 1500 engravings in the cave.
 Although we cannot visit the original, it is important to see this facsimile in order to gauge the quality of this pinnacle of cave art.
-We will end the afternoon with a walking tour of Montignac.
 (Overnight Montignac) BL

 - Abri de Cap Blanc, Marquay

 This morning we head to the small village of Marquay to explore the Abri du Cap Blanc, a rock shelter that presents a large prehistoric sculpted frieze.
 Considered to be one of the best examples of Palaeolithic sculpture, the frieze is 13 meters long and includes carvings of horses, bison and deer.